antoniomp17/Shop/README.md

 - *Search and Voice Input*
 The top bar of the product list screen includes a search bar to quickly find any desired product.
 A microphone button enables voice input, converting spoken words to text for ease of use.
 The top bar also displays a cart icon showing the total items in the cart and the cumulative price.

-- *Discount Highlighting and Descriptions*
-Items with active discounts are highlighted with Cabify’s signature purple tone and marked with a discount type notation.
-Tapping on a discounted item opens a dialog displaying detailed information about the discount.

 - *Cart Overview*
 In the cart screen, users can view the items selected for purchase, each listed in an adaptive LazyColumn with the same functionalities as the product list screen.
 Here, each item's accumulated total price is displayed.